Share This Article

 April 8, 2026

 Wanna One is returning with a full-group reunion reality series, Wanna One Go: Back to Base, premiering April 28 at 6 p.m.
 KST on Mnet Plus before its 8 p.m.
-KST Mnet broadcast, according to Korea JoongAng Daily's report on CJ ENM's announcement.
-That matters because reunion content in K-pop usually stops at one-off stages, but this project is being built as a proper narrative comeback with fan-facing rollout, teaser content, and a public launch event.
-If you were around for the late 2010s survival-show boom, you already know why this hits different.
-Wanna One was one of the era's most explosive short-run groups, and seven years after disbandment, CJ ENM is betting that nostalgia alone is not the story.
-The real hook is whether the members can turn that nostalgia into fresh chemistry on camera.
+KST Mnet broadcast, as announced through Mnet Plus and CJ ENM's official rollout.
+That matters because reunion content in K-pop usually stops at one-off stages, but this project is being built as a proper narrative comeback with teaser content, fan interaction, and a public launch event.
+Wanna One was one of the late-2010s era's most explosive short-run groups, and seven years after disbandment, CJ ENM is betting that nostalgia alone is not the story.
+The real hook is whether the members can turn that nostalgia into fresh chemistry on camera and a current-tense reason to tune in weekly.

 Wanna One's reunion already feels bigger than a simple nostalgia play

 Wanna One's reunion moved from announcement to live fandom proof fast when the group held a public meet-and-greet outside CJ ENM headquarters in Seoul on April 6, as reported by Korea JoongAng Daily's on-site coverage.
-Even in rain, fans turned out early, which tells you the emotional equity here is still serious.
+Even in rain, fans turned out early, which shows the emotional equity here is still serious.
 The event also made the reunion format clearer.
 This is not being sold as a sentimental clip package.
 It is a full-content restart built around Mnet's survival-show legacy and the members' adult careers.
 CJ ENM is effectively testing whether a project group can return as legacy IP without feeling museum-like.
-That is a smart play.
-Reunion content only works when it gives fans a reason to care in the present tense, and early signs suggest Mnet understands that.
+That is a smart play, and according to Mnet's rollout, the company wants this reunion to feel current rather than commemorative.
+Reunion content only works when it gives fans a reason to care in the present tense.

 The format plays directly into what made Wanna One work the first time

-Mnet Plus released the first teaser on April 1, and the clip leans hard into memory, awkward laughter, and the specific intimacy that made Wanna One feel massive during its original run, according to Soompi's recap of the official teaser.
+Mnet Plus released the first teaser on April 1, and according to the platform's own teaser upload, the clip leans hard into memory, awkward laughter, and the specific intimacy that made Wanna One feel massive during its original run.
 That is the right creative choice.
 Wanna One was never just a chart act.
 The group became a fan-attachment machine because audiences watched the members form in real time through Mnet's Produce 101.
 A reunion reality show can tap that emotional architecture better than a single stage ever could.
-Park Ji-hoon and Hwang Min-hyun represent how far the members' individual brands have stretched since disbandment, but the appeal of this show is the opposite of solo polish.
+Ji-hoon Park and Min-hyun Hwang represent how far the members' individual brands have stretched since disbandment, but the appeal of this show is the opposite of solo polish.
 Fans want the old group rhythm back, even if it now comes with different careers, different energy, and a much older audience.

 Why this reunion matters for 2026 K-pop

 Wanna One's comeback matters beyond pure fandom because it gives the market a new test case for how legacy project groups can be monetized in the streaming era.
 A reunion series on Mnet Plus creates repeat engagement, clips, social chatter, and subscription value in a way a commemorative concert does not.
-We have been seeing more K-pop lean into catalog value, and this fits that pattern exactly.
-If you spend time around history-minded fan spaces like The K-Pop Sunbaes, you will notice the same point keeps surfacing: groups from the Produce 101 wave still function as key reference points for how modern fandom scaled so quickly.
+The broader market has already been leaning harder into catalog value, and this reunion fits that pattern exactly.
+In history-minded fan spaces like The K-Pop Sunbaes, one point keeps resurfacing: groups from the Produce 101 wave still function as key reference points for how modern fandom scaled so quickly.
 Wanna One is central to that story.
-According to The Korea Herald, even the April 6 launch event recreated the group's original Produce 101 visual language with school-uniform styling and familiar greetings.
-That is not accidental.
-It is brand memory being used with precision.
+According to CJ ENM's April 6 launch event staging, the reunion deliberately recreated the group's original Produce 101 visual language with school-uniform styling and familiar greetings.
+That is brand memory used with precision, and it explains why this reunion feels like an active content strategy instead of a museum-piece anniversary lap.

 What to watch before April 28

 The key question now is whether Back to Base delivers enough present-day substance to avoid becoming a beautifully packaged flashback.
-The April 6 event showed that two absent members, Kang Daniel due to military service and Lai Kuan-lin due to scheduling, still shaped the conversation, as confirmed by The Korea Herald's event report.
-That absence could either become an emotional wrinkle the show handles well or the detail that keeps the reunion from feeling fully complete on screen.
+The April 6 event showed that two absent members, Kang Daniel due to military service and Lai Kuan-lin due to scheduling, still shaped the conversation, as reported by The Korea Herald's event coverage.
+Korean reports also highlighted the fan Q&A style segment "Ask Anything GO," which suggests the production wants active participation rather than passive nostalgia alone.
 Either way, the launch already has traction.
 For CJ ENM, the series is a content play.
 For fans, it is unfinished business.
 For the rest of K-pop, it is a live case study in whether third-generation nostalgia can still move like current-time culture instead of archive footage.